-Lumpiang Sardinas or lumpia sardine is a Filipino dish which transforms regular canned sardines in tomato sauce into a fancier snack.
+Lumpiang Sardinas or lumpia sardine is a Filipino fried spring roll filled with a mixture of canned sardines, carrot, onion, garlic, spring onion, malungay leaves, all purpose flour, egg seasoned with pepper and salt.
 It can also be described as sardine roll since the sardines are turned into a nice smooth filling, wrapped in lumpia wrapper and fried.
 It is crispy on the outside and soft on the inside.
 It is best enjoyed with a dipping sauce made from the original sauce of the sardines.
 It can be eaten as a snack or in a meal with rice.

 The first time I did lumpiang sardinas was we had a lot of stocked canned sardines which were needed to be consumed before it expires.
 We usually eat sautéed canned sardines with rice.
 But since we have a lot of sardines supply, I needed to make something out of the sardines which will make people eat a lot of it.

 Filipinos are known to have a special love for different types of lumpia.
 A lumpia is handy, easy-to-eat and really delicious.
 This gave me the idea of making lumpiang sardinas.
 With the sardines stock, I made a lot of lumpiang sardinas.
 My family and I enjoyed it and it’s definitely worth a try.

 Canned sardines is one of the readily available canned fish in the market which is low-cost and tasty.
 The goal of this recipe is to utilize canned sardines and transform it in a more appealing and fancier dish.
 The two important parts in making your lumpiang sardinas is the lumpia and the dipping sauce.
 First, choose your sardines.
 There are a lot of choices in the market.
 For this recipe, it is advisable to use canned sardines in tomato sauce since the tomato sauce will also be used.
 Choose a non-spicy sardine or a spicy one based on what you like.